Rohit-Thakkar/Social_Media_App/README.md

 - Users can create public or private chat rooms based on their preferences.
 - Real-time messaging functionality ensures instant communication between users within the chat rooms.

+### 5. Reminders Lists
+- Phantom Friends has a lists page where a user can add/remove their To Do Tasks.

-## Additional Features (Optional)
+## Additional Features
 - User Authentication: Implement secure user authentication using Firebase Authentication or JWT.
 - Notifications: Notify users about new followers, mentions, or other relevant activities.
 - Search Functionality: Enable users to search for friends, posts, or topics of interest.
 - User Profiles: Allow users to customize their profiles, including profile pictures, bios, and other personal information.

 ## Conclusion